raspberrypilearning/grow-a-tree/en/step_2.md

 		change size by (-1) ::looks ::control
 	end
 ```
-Shrinking the Tree sprite by -1 is the player's punishment for moving too much!.
+Shrinking the Tree sprite by -1 is the player's consequence for moving too much!

 --- task ---
-+ Test the game for future players by changing the amount the Tree sprite grows or shrinks.
++ Try to improve the game for future players by changing the amount the Tree sprite grows or shrinks.

 ```blocks3
 change size by (1) ::looks
 ```